Back To TOP

 • These powerful anti-inflammatories reduce severe allergic itching and inflammation.

-• Immunotherapy (allergy shots or sublingual drops):
+• Immunotherapy (allergy injections or sublingual drops):

 • This involves identifying specific allergens through testing and then giving your cat small, controlled doses to build tolerance.

-• Fatty acid supplements (Omega-3 & Omega-6)& Probitics:
+• Fatty Acid Supplements (Omega-3 & Omega-6) & Probitics:

-3. Topical Treatments: Managing the Skin Symptoms
+3. Topical Treatments: Managing Skin Symptoms

 Since skin problems are the most common manifestation of environmental allergies, topical treatments can provide much-needed relief: